-A diode is a device that allows current to flow in one direction but not in the other.
-This ability makes diodes useful in many applications, including converting AC to DC, regulating voltages, and ...
+A diode is a semiconductor device that allows electrical current to flow in one direction while blocking it in the other.

 Developed by Power Integrations, the 600-V 12-A diodes feature reverse-recovery charge claimed to be the lowest in the industry.
 Generally speaking, silicon-carbide (SiC) technology provides superior ...